Skip to content

 bird nest roof tile, black

-An example: This Wienerberger bird nest roof tile provides space for sparrows to build their nests and breed in cities.
+An example: This wienerberger bird nest roof tile provides space for sparrows to build their nests and breed in cities.

 © Wienerberger B.V.